chibiboba/JS-202/My Notes/Cheet Sheet.md

 - Browsers give links a different color in their default settings, so changing the text color elsewhere doesn't affect the link color.
 - Hovered and active links still turn a different color when you do this, but that's what you want, probably.
+- On the other hand, browsers don't change the default `font-family` property for links, so when we change it for `li`, the links inside each list item inherit the `font-family`.

 ------